praksharma/Programming/Periodic table C++/README.md

-This project a part of my School's final year.
+This project was a part of my School's final year project in Computer Science.
 I wrote this project in C++ to maintain a simple database of elements in the periodic table.
 At that time, I was using Windows 8 (not 8.1).

 You can't run these files directly.
 These files must be compiled to .exe extension and then put all of them in 1 directory.
 Date: Around February 2014